 **Helpful tips and common mistakes

 This roasted lemon garlic salmon salad has many components but everything can be modified to fit your palate.
 Not a fan of salmon?
 Substitute chicken, steak, shrimp, really any protein.
-Asparagus not in season?
-Use brussels sprouts instead.
-Are cherry tomatoes not available?
-Why not some grapes?
+Are pears not in season?
+Use apples instead.
+Can't find salad greens?
+How about some kale?
 That's the great thing about salads - you can replace almost any item and it will still taste great.

 Start by marinating the salmon.
-It only needs ten minutes to marinade but you can also let it sit in the fridge overnight.
+It only needs 20 minutes because of the high amount of lemon.
 Don't be afraid of the garlic - it adds flavor!

 Assemble the beautiful roasted lemon garlic salmon salads, drizzle on that dressing and dig in.
 Can you believe this salad is healthy and so satisfying?
-Not to mention, look at the colors!
 I've had this salad four times now and the tallies just keep on coming.